Luis Tiant: Personal life

-Tiant and his wife, Maria, have three children: Luis Jr., Isabel, and Daniel.
+Tiant and his wife, Maria, had three children: Luis Jr., Isabel, and Daniel.
+As of 2001, the family was living in Southborough, Massachusetts.

 An avid cigar smoker, Tiant launched a line of cigars that he formulated and designed, branding them with his nickname, El Tiante.
-Tommy John remembered his cigars only too well from their days in the Indians organization.
+Tommy John remembered Tiant's cigars only too well from their days in the Indians organization.
 "Luis would smoke these horrendous, long, Cuban cigars.
 We'd be on the bus all night, and wake up to a thick blue haze from Tiant's ropes.
 Tiant had an almost supernatural ability for keeping a cigar lit.
 Luis would cut up in his high-pitched voice, joking, cackling, and the eternal flame held true.
 He could even take a shower and keep his stogie going.
 In the confined space of a bus, the smoke would gag you.
 He'd fall asleep on the bus, but the cigar would somehow stay alive all night."

 Tiant appeared in an episode of Cheers, "Now Pitching, Sam Malone", which first aired on January 6, 1983.
 Sam Malone (Ted Danson) agrees to do a television beer commercial, co-starring with and "relieving" Tiant when the latter begins to fail in his promotion of the product.